Party for the Planet is Metro Vancouver’s largest Earth Day event. It’s free and takes place on a Saturday in mid-April

 When and Where

-In 2020 Earth Day was officially on Wednesday, April 22, but the Party for the Planet event was supposed to happen a couple days earlier, on Saturday, April 18, from 10 am until 6 pm.
-2021 dates and details are to be confirmed, although it will likely take place on the weekend before Earth Day.
+In 2020 Earth Day was officially on Wednesday, April 22, but the cancelled Party for the Planet event was supposed to happen a couple days earlier, on Saturday, April 18, from 10 am until 6 pm.
+The 2021 event takes place online on April 22nd, from 5 pm to 7 pm.
+Hopefully celebrations can be in-person in 2022.

 The event usually takes place at Surrey City Hall at 13450-104th Avenue.

 In 2017 the Party for the Planet took place at the same venue on Saturday, April 22nd, so on the actual day and weekend of Earth Day.
 In the past two years however, the date was actually a week before Earth Day.

 Holding Party for the Planet a week early than in the past was likely done to avoid the big Earth Day event taking place on the same day as Surrey’s other major festival – the Surrey Vaisakhi Parade – which is the city’s largest event of the year and attracts as many as 300,000 people!